 - Are there any key Google Ads featured not being utilized?

-Google Ads (and Bing Ads) account build
+Google Ads (and Microsoft Ads) account build

 Depending on your budget we’ll create and build new campaign on the search and display network (even video, if you have the budget for it).